We will also collect anonymous information about website usage.

 You will need to change your cookie settings to use this.

-The No Re-apply List and Calling Notice and Instruction can be downloaded from the right-hand column.
+The Registration Notice and No Re-apply List can be downloaded from the right-hand column.

 Gurkha soldiers recruited from Nepal have served the British crown loyally since 1815.

 These exceptional soldiers have fought with distinction alongside British Regiments in many conflicts internationally since recruiting began.

 Most recently Gurkhas have played key roles during operations in the Balkans, East Timor, Sierra Leone, Afghanistan and Iraq.

 The British Gurkha Camp in Pokhara is the focal point for all recruiting activities in Nepal and in December each year the culmination of procedures sees 186 young men being selected.
 Of these 186, approx 126 will go to the British Army and 60 to the Gurkha Contingent of the Singapore Police Force.

 A very large number of interested individuals causes considerable competition for the relatively few places.
 The standards looked for by very experienced recruiting staff are extremely high and the process is very demanding for potential recruits.